cozy/cozy-stack/docs/jobs.md

 ### `@interval` syntax

-The `@interval` launcher uses the same syntax as golang's `time.ParseDuration` (only supporting time units above seconds):
+The `@interval` trigger uses the same syntax as golang's `time.ParseDuration` (only supporting time units above seconds):

 ```
 A duration string is a possibly signed sequence of decimal numbers, each with